FlippieCoetser/GitHub.Workflow/README.md

 ### Delete Branch

 Once the code has been merged into the main branch, the branch can be deleted.
-This is a two step process:
+This is a two-step process:

-1. Delete branch from cloud repository
+1. Delete the branch from the cloud repository

 ```bash
 git remote update origin --prune